-The Board of Directors oversees the implementation of the Bank's strategic initiatives and its functioning within the agreed framework, in accordance with relevant statutory and regulatory structures.
+The Board of Directors approves and oversees the implementation of the Bank's strategic initiatives and its functioning within the agreed framework, in accordance with relevant statutory and regulatory structures.
 The Board ensures the adequacy of financial and operational systems and internal controls, as well as the implementation of corporate ethics and the Code of Conduct.

 The Board has a schedule of matters for its decision to ensure that the direction and control of the Bank rest with the Board.
-This includes strategic issues and planning, performance reviews, material acquisition and disposal of assets, capital expenditure, authority levels, appointment of auditors and review of financial statements, financing and borrowing activities including the annual operating plan and budget, ensuring regulatory compliance, and reviewing the adequacy and integrity of internal controls.
+This includes strategic issues and planning, performance reviews, material acquisition and disposal of assets, capital expenditure, authority levels, determine remuneration of auditors subject to AGM approval and review of financial statements, financing and borrowing activities including the annual operating plan and budget, ensuring regulatory compliance, and reviewing the adequacy and integrity of internal controls.